 He has taught at Hunter College and City College in NYC as well as mask and acting workshops around the country.
 He also has assisted Fay Simpson at the NYU graduate program in Lucid Body movement work for the actor.

 Antonio is currently collaborating with Dael Olandersmith (Pulitzer Prize finalist for Yellow Man and Obie Award winner for Beauty’s Daughter) and producer Joshua Sherman on his one man show.
 It will explore fatherhood, identity, and race.
-His play was accepted into The New Harmony Project for development in 2016.
-He acted in the workshop of a new play directed by Fay Simpson based on Raymond Carver’s short story, “A Small Good Thing.”
+His play was accepted into The New Harmony Project for development in May 2016.
+During the 2015-2016 he acted in the workshop of a new play directed by Fay Simpson based on Raymond Carver’s short story, “A Small Good Thing.”
 He performed at the Midtown International Theater Festival in a Play called Corpus by Jordan Stovall.
-Recently shot an episode of “Elememtary” and cast in Arturo Ui with the Pheonix Theate Ensemble which will start performances the middle of October.

 M.F.A., Institute for Advanced Theater Training/Moscow Art Theater at Harvard University